 Year 7 & 8 Languages Other Than English (LOTE) – German

-Cultural themes include a study of German and German-speaking countries’ geography, flag, coat of arms, special celebrations and unique features.
+Cultural themes include a study of the geography, flag, coat of arms, special celebrations, and unique features of German-speaking countries.

-To support students with the theory component, they will work from a range of resources supplied by the teacher as well as Education Perfect, which contains useful vocabulary, comprehension smart lessons and listening lessons.
+To support students with the theory component, they will work from a range of resources supplied by the teacher, as well as from Education Perfect, which includes useful vocabulary, comprehension smart lessons, and listening lessons.

 Students are expected to maintain an accurate record of the semester’s work and complete all set activities in a student workbook or on worksheets.
-Students will regularly be involved in role play activities, dialogue creations and class presentations.
+Students will regularly be involved in role-play activities, dialogue creation, and class presentations.
 Regular testing also forms part of the student’s assessment.

 Year 7 & 8 Art & Technology Program

-The Art & Technology program runs over two years providing students with the opportunity to experience a wide range of subjects in these areas.
-Students will work intensively for four periods per week in Visual Arts for one semester in Year 7 and again for a semester in Year 8.
+The Art & Technology program runs over two years, providing students with the opportunity to experience a wide range of subjects in these areas.
+Students will work intensively in Visual Arts for 4 periods per week for 1 semester in Year 7 and again for 1 semester in Year 8.
 In the other semester each year, they will study the different technology subjects.

 Year 7 & 8 Visual Arts Program

 Throughout the two years, students will complete one semester of art in Year 7, followed by a semester of Visual Communication Design in Year 8.
-Both programs are designed to equip students with the necessary skills required for continuing the range of visual arts study areas in the later years.
+Both programs are designed to equip students with the skills needed to continue their studies in a range of visual arts areas in later years.

 Year 7 Art